theilr/gimp-frastructure/README.md

 # GIMP-FRASTRUCTURE

-This repository contains a miscellaneous collection of python scripts for image processing on the GIMP.
+This repository contains a miscellaneous collection of python scripts for image processing with the [GNU Image Manipulation Program](https://www.gimp.org/GIMP), aka the GIMP.
 Most of these routines were initially written in 2009, when I learned how to use *script-fu* to automate tasks that I had been doing by hand.
 Several of them were uploaded to the now defunct [Gimp Registry](https://www.gimp.org/registry).
 There were some minor updates for a few years after that, but for most of the decade, I was distracted by other projects.
 Sometime in 2019, I tried running some of my scripts on an updated GIMP, and found that some of them failed, mostly due to the restriction to *plug-in-gauss* described below, but I found other new restrictions as well (such as *plug-in-rotate* triggering an error when I tried to rotate by zero degrees).
 More recently (late 2022), I got myself a new linux box, installed GIMP 2.10, and began to revisit these routines as python plug-ins.
-My main motivation for switching to python is that, compared to scheme, I am subjectively more comfortable with python, and I objectively find python to be a superior language.
+My main motivation for switching to python is that, compared to scheme, I *subjectively* am more comfortable with python, and I *objectively* find python to be a superior language.
 Among python's advantages is the ability to write object-oriented code, to make explicit contexts, and basically to have a more hierarchical infrastructure.
 The *pdb* is great, but to a non-expert it looks like a big flat list of procedural routines.
 My ambition was to make some classes and some contexts and ultimately to produce an environment that makes it easier to write new GIMP routines.
 Hence the name *GIMP-FRASTRUCTURE* -- which at this point is more aspirational than descriptive.
-One thing I realized as I started re-writing my scripts as python plug-ins is that there is already a lot of infrastructure out there.
-See [https://www.gimp.org/docs/python/] for a very helpful description of this existing infrastructure (I found .
-Thus, at this point at least, the utility of this repository is not really its structure, but -- I hope -- some of its routines, which do nice tricks with images.
+One thing I realized as I started re-writing my scripts as python plug-ins is that there is already a fair bit of infrastructure out there, some (not all) of it documented at [https://www.gimp.org/docs/python/].
+I also learned a lot from Akkana Peck's [tutorial slideshow](https://gimpbook.com/scripting/slides/index.html), as well as all the examples and resources (such as her [book](https://gimpbook.com)) pointed to by those slides.

+Thus, at this point at least, the utility of this repository is not really its (gimp-fra)structure, but -- I hope -- some of its routines, which do nice tricks with images.

 ### Installation